ebi-gene-expression-group/solr-bulk/README.md

 ./bin/create-bulk-analytics-schema.sh
 ```

-The scripts delete any previous version of the version and its fields and
+The scripts delete any previous version of the collection, its fields and field
-field types, so error messages are to be expected the first time the
-scripts are run.
+types, so error messages are to be expected the first time the scripts are run.

 The collection is populated from the web app using these URLs:
 * `/admin/analyticsIndex/buildIndex`: imports the data of public experiments